Is AI Recommending You? How to Run an AI Visibility Audit in 2026

 Strengthen your footprint through structured presence and local authority

-Once you’ve identified where your brand does or doesn’t appear in LLM responses, the next step is to influence those outcomes ethically and effectively.
+Once you have identified where your brand does or does not appear in LLM responses, the next step is to influence those outcomes.
 Large language models learn by recognizing patterns of authority, consistency, and relevance across the open web.
 Your goal is to make those patterns unmistakable.

-Start with the foundation: structured data.
 While LLMs process unstructured text, they benefit from signals embedded in well-organized websites.
-Use schema markup to clearly label your business name, location, service areas, professional role, client reviews, and contact information.
-Structured data helps systems interpret who you are and what you offer, especially when those markers are consistent across multiple domains.
+Use schema markup to clearly label your business name, location, service areas, professional role, client reviews, and contact information (Google Search Central, 2026).
+Structured data helps AI systems interpret who you are and what you offer, especially when those markers are consistent across multiple domains.

-Equally important is reinforcing your local SEO infrastructure, which aligns closely with LLM visibility.
 What helps you rank in Google often helps AI models understand your relevance within a region or niche.
+In 2026, the overlap between traditional SEO and AI search visibility is significant.
 To support both:

 • Maintain absolute consistency across your online profiles.
-Your name, brokerage, service region, and specialties should appear verbatim on your website, Google Business Profile, Zillow, LinkedIn, and industry directories.
+Your name, brokerage, service region, and specialties should appear verbatim on your website, Google Business Profile, major listing platforms, LinkedIn, and industry directories.
+Inconsistencies across platforms confuse both search engines and LLMs.

 • Secure local media coverage.
-Models tend to favor entities mentioned in reputable publications.
+Analysis of LLM citation patterns in 2026 consistently shows that models surface entities mentioned in established regional and national publications more frequently than those appearing only on self-owned channels.
 Even a short feature or expert quote in a regional outlet strengthens your authority signal.

 • Invest in detailed, hyper-local content.
-Blog posts that address questions like “What to know before buying in {neighborhood}” or “Best schools near {zip code}” not only help SEO, but also offer fodder for models like Perplexity that pull from recent, relevant posts.
+Blog posts that address questions like “What to know before buying in {neighborhood}” or “Best schools near {zip code}” help with SEO.
+They also give models like Perplexity recent, relevant posts to cite when answering location-specific queries.
+Hyper-local content is one of the highest-return investments you can make for AI search visibility.

-Finally, ensure your brokerage and listing platforms include optimized agent bios with a tight focus on your specialties.
-Avoid vague language.
-Use precise descriptors that models can associate with your brand identity.
+Ensure your brokerage and listing platforms include agent bios with a tight focus on your specialties.
+Avoid vague language like “passionate about helping clients.”
+Use precise descriptors that models can associate with your brand identity: “Specializes in waterfront properties in Malibu” or “15-year track record in downtown Austin condominiums.”
+These are the phrases LLMs extract and repeat.

 • Track platform announcements.
-OpenAI, Google, Anthropic, and others release update notes that often signal changes in model behavior or data sourcing.
+OpenAI, Google, Anthropic, and Perplexity release update notes that often signal changes in model behavior or data sourcing.
+Subscribe to their blogs or changelogs.

-• Adjust your content calendar.
+• Adjust your content calendar based on what you learn.
 If Perplexity is citing newer blog posts, increase your publishing cadence.
 If Gemini favors Google-indexed profiles, invest time in refining those entries.

 Lead with value, not manipulation

-Instead, focus on building genuine authority.
+Focus on building genuine authority.
 Provide content that answers real questions.
 Maintain transparency across your channels.
-Treat visibility not as a vanity metric, but as a reflection of your relevance in the market you serve.
+Treat AI search visibility not as a vanity metric, but as a reflection of your relevance in the market you serve.

 Share article